newrelic/rpm_contrib/README.md

 You can disable it by setting 'disable_mongodb' to true in your newrelic.yml file.

-### Resque

-To instrument jobs you no longer need to have your Job class inherit from Resque::Job or include the Resque::Plugins::NewRelicInstrumentation module.
-The module definition was left in for backward compatibility.

-To disable resque, set 'disable_resque' to true in your newrelic.yml file.

 ### Redis

 Redis instrumentation has been removed from rpm_contrib.